-Note: the use of loaded questions is referred to by other names, particularly when they’re viewed as a type of a logical fallacy.
-This includes, most notably, the loaded question fallacy, the complex question fallacy, the fallacy of many questions, the fallacy of presupposition, and plurium interrogationum.
+Note: loaded questions are sometimes referred to by other names, particularly when they’re viewed as a type of a logical fallacy.
+This includes, most notably, the loaded question fallacy, the complex question fallacy, the fallacy of many questions, the fallacy of presupposition, the interrogator’s fallacy, and plurium interrogationum.

 Examples of loaded questions

-Below are various examples of different types of loaded questions, all of which presuppose something that the respondent might disagree with.
+Below are examples of loaded questions.
+They all presuppose something unverified, which the person being questioned might disagree with.

 “Do you actually support this terrible politician?”

-This question presupposes the fact that the president is lazy.
-Accordingly, if the respondent supports the president and replies “yes”, because they do support that politician, then their answer will inadvertently suggest that they think the president is lazy.
+This loaded question presupposes the fact that the politician being discussed is terrible.
+Accordingly, if the respondent replies “yes”, because they do support that politician, then their answer will inadvertently suggest that they think that politician is terrible.

 “Do you think that we should convict this criminal?”

-This question presupposes the fact that the person being discussed is a criminal.
-Accordingly, if the respondent believes that that person is innocent and replies “no” in order to show that they don’t think a conviction is necessary, then their answer will inadvertently suggest that they believe that person is a criminal.
+This loaded question presupposes the fact that the person being discussed is a criminal.
+Accordingly, if the respondent believes that that person is innocent and replies “no”, in order to show that they don’t think a conviction is necessary, then their answer will inadvertently suggest that they believe that person is in fact a criminal.

-“Are you one of those hateful people that doesn’t believe in creationism?”
+“Are you one of those hateful people that doesn’t have any religious beliefs?”

-This question is framed so that if the respondent doesn’t believe in creationism and replies “yes” in order to show that, then their answer will inadvertently suggest that they believe themself to be hateful.
+This loaded question is framed so that if the respondent replies “yes”, because they don’t have any religious beliefs, then their answer will inadvertently suggest that they believe themself to be hateful.

-This question presupposes the fact that most environmental studies don’t support climate change.
-If the respondent says “no”, because they know that this is wrong, then their answer inadvertently suggests that they agree with this presupposition, meaning that they believe that most studies don’t support climate change.
+This loaded question presupposes the fact that most scientific studies don’t support the theory in question.
+If the respondent says “no”, because they believe that this is wrong, then their answer will inadvertently suggest that they agree with this presupposition, and that they simply refuse to accept it.

-“Are you saying that you support the new bill just to annoy me, or are you seriously stupid enough to believe in it?”
+“Are you saying that you support the new law just to annoy me, or are you seriously stupid enough to believe that it’s a good idea?”